eldraco/Salamandra/README.md

 - The wider the range, the more probabilities to find mics
 - Once you know the prob freq you can narrow it down with the parameters

+# TODO
+- Separate the FP by
+    - Sound generation
+    - Discard the frequencies that do not look like analog audio (Equidistant freqs)